 The Director is central to the creative process in media production.
-This Master’s is designed to build and develop your knowledge in that field, enabling you to step up to the challenge of delivering award-winning productions.
+This postgraduate course is designed to enable you to step up to the challenge of delivering award-winning productions.

-This comprehensive course will equip you with the skills to understand and manage the entire production process, from effective planning and pre-visualisation, through effective and efficient work on location, to overseeing creative post-production work.
+- You will be equipped with the skills to understand and manage the entire production process, from effective planning and pre-visualisation, through work on location to overseeing creative post-production work.

 Next start date:

 1 year full-time